AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 With front-end pipelines, more independence is given to front-end developers and the development process can be accelerated.

-Please refer to the document [Developing Sites with the Front-End Pipeline](/help/implementing/developing/introduction/developing-with-front-end-pipelines.md) for how this process works along with some considerations to be aware of in order to get the full potential out of this process.
+Please refer to the document [Developing Sites with the Front-End Pipeline](/help/implementing/developing/introduction/developing-with-front-end-pipelines.md) for how this process works along with some considerations to be aware of to get the full potential out of this process.

 ### Configuring Full-Stack Pipelines {#configure-full-stack}